 - Visit the UW Medicine website and then enter the 16-digit retrieval code and your date of birth on the page.

 - Expect results in 2-3 days.

-- You will receive a phone call from the Notification Team at Signal Health to discuss your results and next steps.
+If your test results are positive, you may receive a phone call from the Benton-Franklin Health District to discuss your health and next steps.

-If you cannot register online or need additional assistance pre-registering, please call 2-1-1.
+If you need help with registration, call the Benton-Franklin Health District Call Center at 509-460-4358 (English) or 509-460-4359 (Spanish).
 If you need an interpreter, please tell us in English the language you need.
 We will then connect you with an interpreter.